Studying In Canada

 Revisions to Bill C-35: As of May 2013, educational institutions and their employees are prohibited from providing advice to students with regard to immigration applications such as visas or student/work permits.
 As a result, we cannot advise on your immigration options, complete or submit immigration forms on your behalf, or communicate with Immigration, Refugees, and Citizenship Canada (IRCC) on your behalf.
 The goal of this regulation is to ensure that international students receive the proper assistance with often complex immigration procedures.

 There's a lot to know about immigration-related topics such as renewing or applying for a study/work permit and information for accompanying family members.
-While Megan Sager, the International Student Advisor, cannot assist you directly in the application processes, she can direct you to the appropriate contacts.
+The International Student Advisors, cannot assist you directly in the application processes, but they can direct you to the appropriate contacts.
 This information is a starting point.

 It is your responsibility to be familiar with all IRCC regulations while you are in Canada.
 For detailed information about IRCC regulations and application procedures, consult the Immigration, Refugees, and Citizenship Canada website.

 Changes have been made recently regarding the study permit that you should be aware of.
 Visit the Immigration, Refugees, and Citizenship Canada website for these new regulations.

 Study Permit Denied